 Third, it’s hard to clean appropriately and will start to smell in a relatively short amount of time.

 If you like the look of astroturf, reptile carpet will be a better (although still not ideal) choice.

-These things stink (our opinion, but at the very least they can be described as having a very strong odor).
+These things stink (in our opinion, but at the very least, they can be described as having a very strong odor).
 They smell kind of like a dirty pet store or barn.
 If you get a whiff of them, you’ll know exactly what we are talking about.

 They also retain moisture too well.
 Proper (read that as low for bearded dragons) humidity levels are essential to respiratory health.